-Content marketing & educational content is the smartest way to attract new patients and customers for your healthcare business in 2019
+Content marketing and educational content is the smartest way to attract new patients and customers for your healthcare business in 2024.

 The days of placing a fancy banner or pop up ad are back in 2006 where they belong.
-In 2019 we have to focus on marketing for the present day – a time where content is king.
-In addition, with 20% of web users having ad blockers installed on their browsers, you’re throwing money away if you’re investing in ad placements.
+In 2024 we have to focus on marketing for the present day - a time where content is king.
+In addition, with 20 percent of web users having ad blockers installed on their browsers, you’re throwing money away if you’re investing in ad placements.

 And that’s where any healthcare marketer can come in, creating amazing content and saving the day by getting your brand in front of the right audience at the right time.

-If your healthcare website is not mobile responsive in 2019, you will get virtually no organic traffic to your healthcare business website.
-Unfortunately, it’s that simple.
+If your healthcare website is not mobile responsive in 2024, you will get virtually no organic traffic to your healthcare business website.

-With a staggering 52% of web traffic coming from mobile in 2018, this change should not take anyone by surprise.
-And every healthcare marketer out there should make sure their company website and healthcare marketing approach is designed & executed with a mobile-first approach.
+With a staggering 52 percent of web traffic coming from mobile in 2018, this change should not take anyone by surprise.
+And every healthcare marketer out there should make sure their company website and healthcare marketing approach are designed and executed with a mobile-first approach.

 Other things to consider when you’re revamping your mobile experience.
 If you’ve got a call-to-action on your pages, make sure the CTA is clear and easy to spot.

-Bottomline: if there is one thing you do with your site in 2019, make sure it’s mobile responsive.
+The bottom line: if there is one thing you do with your site in 2024, make sure it’s mobile responsive.

 There’s very little that can rival video when it comes to engagement; it’s why TV ads have been the holy grail of marketing in the past and why YouTube is as successful as it is.
 And in case you weren’t aware, Youtube is not just a video website.
 It’s actually a search engine.
 As another author pointed out, with over 4 billion searches per month, YouTube is bigger than Bing, Yahoo, Aol, and Ask.com, combined.

-With this in mind – healthcare marketers should really consider making video marketing front and center of your 2019 marketing plan.
+With this in mind - as a healthcare marketer, you should really consider making video marketing front and center of your 2024 marketing plan.

 Whether you’re creating a 10 second ad to play before YouTube videos or creating a channel to promote your company’s vision, people and products - video is a marketing technique you really need to experiment with.
 Video can personalize your health brand and make it more approachable in an industry where people are often intimidated by doctors and medical equipment (think white-coat syndrome).

 There’s always a way to improve upon video content, but don’t fall into this paralysis of preventing content from being launched.
-Get good stuff out there and the performance over time will speak for itself.
-Anyone with a smartphone is a video-maker – so make sure to encourage every member of your marketing team to document anything that could provide value to your ideas customers.
+Get good stuff out there and, over time, the performance will speak for itself.
+Anyone with a smartphone is a video-maker - so make sure to encourage every member of your marketing team to document anything that could provide value to your ideal customers.

 Tangible example: Orlando Health has a great series of videos on YouTube where doctors, nurses, and nurse practitioners talk about who they are, their work experiences, but also how different medical conditions are treated.
 They’re a fabulous example of health video marketing done right.

-Whether it’s text messaging, chat bots, or the most basic of chat options that pop up on your site, there are many multichannel techniques healthcare marketers should consider implementing in 2019.
+Whether it’s text messaging, chatbots or the most basic of chat options that pop up on your site, there are many multichannel techniques healthcare marketers should consider implementing in 2024.
 Anything that offers a unique user experience and increases user engagement is key to the success of a health marketing campaign.

 The more touchpoint options you can provide your web or mobile visitors, the better your customer experience will be (and your engagement rates).
 Everybody is different and although some people may love to engage with chatbots, others may go to straight to Twitter or the Facebook page to report issues they have with your brand.